antonfirsov/docs/2015/12-ionide/Ionide-VSCode.md

 ### What's next?

 In the near future, we hope to add integration with [F# yeoman generator](https://www.npmjs.com/package/generator-fsharp) to Visual Studio code to provide scaffolding for different types of F# projects.
 We will also work to offer integrations with other popular tools created by community such as [FSharpLint](http://fsprojects.github.io/FSharpLint/) and [Fantomas](https://github.com/dungpa/fantomas).
-There are also many possible expansions of the core language services - finding references and symbols across an eniter project, or adding support for CodeLens feature of VS Code.
+There are also many possible expansions of the core language services - finding references and symbols across an entire project, or adding support for CodeLens feature of Visual Studio Code.
 Together, we will build and grow a more vibrant and powerful F# cross-platform ecosystem.

 ## Contributing to Ionide

 Ionide is open source project hosted on [GitHub](https://github.com/ionide) under an MIT license.
-We accept pull qequests, new feature proposals, and any suggestions on how we can make Ionide better!
+We accept pull requests, new feature proposals, and any suggestions on how we can make Ionide better!